Young Labour (UK): History

 Throughout much of the 20th century, younger members of the Labour party were represented first by the Labour League of Youth and later by the Labour Party Young Socialists.
 These organisations often positioned themselves on the left of the party and frequently had a difficult relationship with its leadership.
 The latter of these groups went into decline in the late 1980s after reforms were made to make it more manageable and closed down entirely in 1991.

 Young Labour was founded in 1993 by a Labour Party annual conference motion in Brighton, proposed by Tom Watson, seconded by Brian Whitington, then Chair of the Labour Party Young Socialists, and supported by then National Executive Committee Youth Representative Claire Ward.

 In October 2017, Young Labour passed a motion at their annual conference which called for Britain to withdraw from NATO.

 In May 2018, the organisation started a digital campaign against then-Labour MP Chuka Umunna after it was revealed that he employed university students to be unpaid interns.
 The campaign, "#PayUpChuka', led to the Labour leadership briefing the Parliamentary Labour Party that employing unpaid interns runs contrary to Labour's 2017 general election manifesto.

 In October 2018, Young Labour voted to make Brazilian labour leader Luiz Inácio Lula da Silva its honorary president.

 On 25 February 2022, Labour Party leader Keir Starmer scrapped Young Labour's annual conference in response to activists from the youth section criticising his backing for NATO during the Russian invasion of Ukraine.
 The tweets from earlier in February condemned Starmer for his "celebrating" of closer cooperation with NATO while he was also "attacking Stop the War and other pro-peace activists."
 Some of the statements from Young Labour were cited as follows:

 It was also announced that Young Labour's funding would be cut in response to the comments, whilst its Twitter account was restricted by the party for what was described as breaches of acceptable "standards of behaviour".
 The move was condemned as bullying by Young Labour's elected chair Jessica Barnard, who also said it may drive young people away from Labour.
 An article from The Canary dubbed the move "Keir Starmer's latest authoritarian crackdown."
-The Labour party's shadow foreign secretary David Lammy described Young Labour's views as "lazy knee-jerk" anti-Americanism and said that "They don't speak on behalf the party."
+The Labour party's Shadow Foreign Secretary David Lammy described Young Labour's views as "lazy knee-jerk" anti-Americanism and said that "They don't speak on behalf the party."

+The crisis between Labour leadership and its youth wing came to an end in 2024, when candidates of the "Organise" faction, backed by Labour First and Progressive Britain, won the overwhelming majority of seats in the Young Labour National Committee, defeating the more left-wing "Socialist Future" faction; the "Organise" candidate, Jack Lubner was subsequently elected new chair and Lula da Silva was stripped from the title of honorary president.
+Lubner is the son of Gary Lubner, a major donor to the Labour Party.